-Garon learned a lot about geckos from the man in charge of the "R-Zoo".
+Garon learned a lot about geckos from the man in charge of the R-Zoo.
 He learned that the gecko is the only lizard that has a voice.
 The gecko makes a clicking noise that sounds like "geck-o," and that is how the gecko got its name.

 "What do geckos eat?" asked Garon.
-The man told him that they eat mostly insects like crickets and cockroaches but they might eat tiny mammals too.Paragraphs 5 to 14:
+The man told him that they eat mostly insects like crickets and cockroaches but they might eat tiny birds or mammals, too.